Two-Way Radio Range

 Antenna Horizon 4.83 kilometers (or 2.99 miles) away

-5ft 7in person standing on the ground (average eye-level height), the horizon is 4.7 kilometres away (2.9 miles)
+- 5ft 7in person standing on the ground (average eye-level height), the horizon is 4.7 kilometers away (2.9 miles)

-6ft 7in person standing on the ground, the horizon is 5 kilometres away (3.1 miles)
+- 6ft 7in person standing on the ground, the horizon is 5 kilometers away (3.1 miles)